Analogical proportions: Related Work

-To summarize, our framework differs substantially from the previous models of analogical proportions mentioned above: \begin{enumerate} \item Our model is abstract and algebraic in nature, formulated in the general language of universal algebra.
+To summarize, our framework differs substantially from the aforementioned models of analogical proportions: \begin{enumerate} \item Our model is abstract and algebraic in nature, formulated in the general language of universal algebra.
 Specific structures, like sets and numbers, are instances of the generic framework.
-This is not the case for the aforementioned articles, which are formulated only for specific structures. \item In our model, we make the underlying mathematical structures $\mathbb A$ (source) and $\mathbb B$ (target) explicit.
-This allows us to distinguish, for example, between $(\mathbb Z,+)$ and $(\mathbb Z,\cdot)$, which yield different numerical proportions.
-More importantly, it allows us to derive analogical proportions between two {\em different} domains, e.g. numbers and words (\prettyref{exa:24abz}).
-This distinction is not made in any of the aforementioned articles. \item As a consequence, we could prove in \prettyref{thm:Lepage03} that all of \citeS{Lepage03} axioms---which are taken for granted in the aforementioned articles---are not axioms, but properties which may or may not hold in a specific structure.
-This has far-reaching consequences, as structures satisfying some or all of Lepage's axioms behave differently than structures in which the properties fail. \end{enumerate}
+To the best of our knowledge, this is not the case for the aforementioned frameworks, which are formulated only for concrete structures.

+\item In our model, we make the underlying mathematical structures $\mathfrak A$ (source) and $\mathfrak B$ (target) explicit.
+This allows us to distinguish, for example, between the similar structures $(\mathbb Z,+)$ and $(\mathbb Z,\cdot)$, which yield different arithmetical proportions.
+More importantly, it allows us to derive analogical proportions between two {\em different} domains, e.g. numbers and words (\prettyref{exa:2_4_ab_z}).
+This distinction is not made in any of the aforementioned articles.

+\item As a consequence, we could prove in \prettyref{thm:axioms} that all of Lepage's axioms (except for symmetry)---which are taken for granted in the aforementioned articles---are not axioms, but properties which may or may not hold in a specific structure.
+This has critical consequences, as structures satisfying some or all of Lepage's axioms behave differently than structures in which the properties fail. \end{enumerate}

-For further references on analogical reasoning we refer the interested reader to \citeA{Hall89} and \citeA{Prade14a}.
+For further references on analogical reasoning we refer the interested reader to \cite{Hall89} and \cite{Prade14a}.